kaushik2613/Big-Data-Managment-/MongoDB/README.md

 8. List the Fname, Lname, Position and No of Goals scored by the Captain of a team who has more than 2 Yellow cards or 1 Red card.
-Deliverables
-.
-Sufficient documentation that provides information on the design and implementation of the program.
-The updated psuedocode and a detailed description of each data structure used.
-.
-An output file should be turned in that shows your queries and the query results.
-.
-You should also turn in the source code for your program with sufficient internal documentation (comments) for the GTA to understand and execute your program.